Kate Chopin: Early works

 Kate Chopin began her writing career with her first story published in the St. Louis Post-Dispatch.
 By the early 1890s, Chopin forged a successful writing career, contributing short stories and articles to local publications and literary journals.
-She also initially wrote a number of short stories such as "A Point at Issue!", "A No-Account Creole", "Beyond the Bayou" which were published in various magazines.
-In 1890, her first novel "At Fault" about a young widow and the sexual constraints of women was published privately.
+She also initially wrote a number of short stories such as "A Point at Issue!", "A No-Account Creole", "Beyond the Bayou", which were published in various magazines.
+In 1890, her first novel, At Fault, about a young widow and the sexual constraints of women, was published privately.
 The protagonist demonstrates the initial theme of Kate Chopin's works when she began writing.
-In 1892, Kate Chopin produced "Désirée's Baby", "Ripe Figs" and "At the 'Cadian Ball" which appeared in Two Tales that year, and eight of her other stories were published.
+In 1892, Chopin produced "Désirée's Baby", "Ripe Figs", and "At the 'Cadian Ball", which appeared in Two Tales that year, and eight of her other stories were published.

-The short story "Désirée's Baby" focuses on Kate Chopin's experience with miscegenation and communities of the Creoles of color in Louisiana.
+The short story "Désirée's Baby" focuses on Chopin's experience with interracial relationships and communities of the Creoles of color in Louisiana.
 She came of age when slavery was institutionalized in St. Louis and the South.
 In Louisiana, there had been communities established of free people of color, especially in New Orleans, where formal arrangements were made between white men and free women of color or enslaved women for plaçage, a kind of common-law marriage.
-There and in the country, she lived with a society based on the history of slavery and the continuation of plantation life, to a great extent.
-Mixed-race people (also known as mulattos) were numerous in New Orleans and the South.
+There and in the country, she lived with a society based on the history of slavery and the continuation of plantation life to a great extent.
+Mixed-race people were numerous in New Orleans and the South.
 This story addresses the racism of 19th century America; persons who were visibly European-American could be threatened by the revelation of also having African ancestry.
-Chopin was not afraid to address such issues, which were often suppressed and intentionally ignored.
+Chopin was not afraid to address such issues, which were often suppressed and intentionally ignored by others.
 Her character Armand tries to deny this reality, when he refuses to believe that he is of partial black descent, as it threatens his ideas about himself and his status in life.
 R. R. Foy believed that Chopin's story reached the level of great fiction, in which the only true subject is "human existence in its subtle, complex, true meaning, stripped of the view with which ethical and conventional standards have draped it".
-The story can also be seen from a feminist perspective, where the white wife is unjustly made to suffer for having given birth to a partially black child.